mariopitassi/recolor_game/README.md

 - `test` : run all project tests using ctest
 - `coverage` : check coverage of code using CMake
 - `switch` : switch between V1 and V2 of recolor using git branch
-- `memcheck` : check memory leak on executable
+- `memcheck` : check memory leak on executables

 ## Architecture